LWCHN/CTEC/README.md

 ```
 is for umap drawing.

-# Build docker image
+# Build and use CTEC docker image
-## How to download/pull CTEC docker image

-The docker image can be downloaded from https://hub.docker.com/r/lwchn/ctec/tags by
+The Docker image for the CTEC method can be obtained through different options to ensure accessibility and reproducibility.
+## Option 1
+You can run the command
 ```
 docker pull lwchn/ctec:v1
 ```
+on your local machine to obtain the image directly from the Docker Hub repository at https://hub.docker.com/r/lwchn/ctec/tags

+## Option 2
-or download tar file of this docker image from google drive: https://drive.google.com/file/d/1GhPMNpS2YpmrFHCPlm-jcOA5FO4v0RUb/view?usp=drive_link
+Alternatively, you can download the tar file ("ctec_v1.tar") of the Docker image from Google Drive.
+The file is available at https://drive.google.com/file/d/1GhPMNpS2YpmrFHCPlm-jcOA5FO4v0RUb/view?usp=drive_link

-## How to build your own CTEC docker image

-Alternatively, this image can be built by Dockerfile and requirement.txt provided in this reop, with:
+## Option 3
+If you prefer, you can create your own CTEC Docker image by using the provided files on the GitHub repository of CTEC.
+The "Dockerfile" and "requirements.txt" files can be found at the GitHub repository https://github.com/LWCHN/CTEC, with:
 ```
 docker build ./ -t ctec:v1
 ```